osteele/obsidian-image-renamer/README.md

 The plugin adds two commands to Obsidian:

-1. **Rename image file with AI caption**: Automatically renames the current image file with the first AI-generated suggestion
+1. **Rename with best suggestion**: Automatically renames the current image file with the first AI-generated suggestion
-2. **Rename image file interactively**: Shows a modal with multiple caption suggestions that you can choose from or edit
+2. **Rename from suggestions**: Shows a modal with multiple caption suggestions that you can choose from or edit

 ### How to Use

-1. **From File Explorer**: Right-click any image file and select "Rename with AI caption" or "Rename interactively..."
+1. **From File Explorer**: Right-click any image file and select "Rename with best suggestion" or "Rename from suggestions"
 2. **From Inline Images**: Right-click on an image displayed inline in a note and select the rename options
 3. **From Open File**: Open an image file and run commands from the Command Palette (Ctrl/Cmd + P)
 4. The plugin will: